Power To Choose Aboriginal Youth STEM Programs

-We accomplish our goals through 1 day events, a 3 day summer science camp, and connecting youth with aboriginal science mentors.
-We have been told how important it is for aboriginal youth to discover that places like a university are places for them, so most of our programming is held at the University of Calgary.
+We accomplish our goals through 1 day events, a 4 day summer STEM camp, and workshops in Indigenous communities.
+We always strive to connect youth with aboriginal science mentors.
+We have been told how important it is for aboriginal youth to discover that places like a university are places for them, so most of our urban programming is held at the University of Calgary.
+Increasingly, we are doing workshops in communities; at camps or events.
 All events are hands-on, minds-on and just plain fun.
 Always, we strive to provide programming, housing, and travel for aboriginal youth and their parents so there is no cost barrier to their attendance.

 Power To Choose was one of the Recruitment programs hosted by AWSN until 2018.
 Visit them at www.awsn.org to learn more.
 In 2007, AWSN began a program to find female, aboriginal STEM professionals to serve as mentors for aboriginal girls.
 In 2009, the first Operation Minerva for Aboriginal Girls program was offered.
 Based on Operation Minerva, this event was a 1 day job-shadowing event for Grade 7-9 girls from all over southern Alberta and enabled these girls to meet the aboriginal mentors in the work place.
 In 2011, in partnership with Aboriginal Health at the University of Calgary, a large event hosted both boys and girls, Grades 7-12, and the whole program was subsequently renamed Power to Choose.
 The idea for summer camps came from the youth themselves: travel for a one day event limits the number of things you can do.